LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Strategies for simulated predictions

-Secondly, the per-event parton level configuration of an event from a sample obtained with a specific SMEFT parameter reference point $\boldsymbol{\theta}_0$, not necessarily the same as the SM at $\boldsymbol{\theta}_0=\mathbf{0}$, can be used to re-evaluate Eq.~\ref{eq:SMEFT-expansion} at different values of $\boldsymbol{\theta}$.
-Because the differential cross section is a quadratic function of the Wilson coefficients, a small number of evaluations can be used to determine a polynomial that parametrizes the weight of the event when computing the predicted yield as
+Secondly, the per-event parton-level configuration of an event from a sample obtained with a specific SMEFT parameter reference point $\boldsymbol{\theta}_0$, not necessarily the same as the SM at $\boldsymbol{\theta}_0=\mathbf{0}$, can be used to re-evaluate Eq.~\ref{eq:SMEFT-expansion} at different values of $\boldsymbol{\theta}$.
+Since the differential cross section is a quadratic function of the WCs, a small number of evaluations can be used to determine a polynomial that parametrizes the weight of the event when computing the predicted yield as